Turn unwanted items into cash and buy used.

 When you’re living paycheck to paycheck, you are likely feeling burned out and stressed out.
 And when budgets grow tight, there may seem like there’s no financial relief in sight.
 Even with the best budgeting intentions, cutting back on daily or monthly expenses may not be enough to ease these financial burdens.
 In these situations, an extra boost may be the only way to get ahead.

 Although taking on a second job or side hustle may seem like the only way to make extra money, don’t overlook the opportunity to turn unwanted items into cash.
 Whether it’s an old gadget, unworn clothing or a closet full of toys collecting dust, spending time selling the items you no longer need or use can help you earn that much-needed money.
 To get you started, here are 16 free apps and sites that make selling and buying items in person or online a cinch.

 Best for: unwanted gift cards.

-Each year, up to $3 billion worth of gift cards go unused, according to the Mercator Advisory Group, which provides data on the payments industry.
+Each year, billions’ worth of gift cards go unused.
 Although gift cards are a popular gift, sometimes gift givers don’t get it right, and you may have received one to a store you never shop at or a restaurant you don’t like.
-The good news is you can turn those gift cards into cash through sites like CardCash.com, which will pay you up to 92% of the card value via check, PayPal, automatic clearinghouse payments or trade it in for another store or restaurant gift card for up to 7% more.
+The good news is you can turn those gift cards into cash through sites like CardCash.com, which will pay you up to 92% of the card value via check, PayPal or automatic clearinghouse payments, or you can trade it in for another store or restaurant gift card for up to 7% more.
 The amount you make depends on the popularity of the gift card, but it’s a great option to anyone who is stuck with gift cards they can’t or won’t use.
 As far as buyer protection goes, CardCash offers a 45-day guarantee on all gift cards sold through its site from the date of purchase, so just make sure to use it before that period expires.

 Best for: high-end home furnishings.